lmarthur/ASTEP/ReadMe.md

 # Notes
     - None of the images appear to have overscan regions
     - There are dark images that match the exposure times for the flats (10s) and for the science images (90s), so no rescaling of the darks seems to be necessary
+    - Should verify the units of the fits files to ensure that they are being handled correctly
+    - Currently only have a mask for bad pixels, not for hot pixels.
+Hot pixel problems should be mitigated by sigma clipping, but a better method could be valuable

 # TODO: